Moubarak-01/Movie-Search-App-/README.md

 ## 🔋 Features

 - Search for any movie and view its poster dynamically.
+- Trending Movies added.
 - Real-time search with intuitive, user-friendly UI.
 - Fully responsive design across devices.
 - Modular React components for maintainable code.